Trigger Points & Women’s Health

 This 6 hour, CE workshop is suitable for massage therapists, yoga therapists, bodyworkers, physiotherapists, and other interested fitness and health professionals, who desire some in-depth instruction on locating and treating myofascial trigger points.

-It may also be open to female laypeople who’d like information on how to treat or self-treat these all-too-common issues.
+If indicated below, it is also open to female laypeople who’d like information on how to treat or self-treat some common issues.

 The muscles we will examine –